JopjeKnopje/fdf/README.md

 - [ ] Instead of gnl just read a shit ton of data from the map.
 - [ ] Spherical projection
 - [x] Gradient on lines
-- [ ] Gradient on height
 - [x] Save projection angles on number keys.
 - [ ] Add automatic rotate funcion.
 - [ ] Add screensaver mode (like a dvd player has).
 - [ ] Switch between gradient for height and gradient for actual map color values.
+- [ ] Gradient on height
 - [ ] Rainbow colors.
+- [ ] Z-buffer to prevent "When loading t1 for example some lines don't get drawn and seem to dissapear at certain angles".
+- [ ] Perspective camera.

 ## Issues
 - [x] Only draw the pixels that are viewable.
+- [x] Segfault when opening a max with scale too large for window. (only on mac)
+- [x] Pixels being draw at `x = 0`.
+- [x] Colors in map don't correspond to their hex value on linux.
+- [x] Use union for colors to get rid of `get_color_x` functions.
+- [ ] Map does weird stuff on spaces see `weird_map.fdf`
 - [?]
 Segfault when resizing too quick.
-- [x] Segfault when opening a max with scale too large for window. (only on mac)
-- [ ] Memset pixel clear
-- [ ] When loading t1 for example some lines don't get drawn and seem to dissapear at certain angles, It has to do with not having a Z-buffer.
-- [x] Pixels being draw at `x`.
 - [?]
-Endianness check in get_color();
-- [ ] Colors in map don't correspond to their hex value.
-- [x] Use union for colors to get rid of `get_color_x` functions.
-- [?]
 Color union endianness?
-- [ ] Check the interpolate function bitshift value on mac.
-- [ ] Map does weird stuff on spaces see `weird_map.fdf`

 ## Todo for next time

-- [ ] Continue working on whack ass colors
 - [ ] Black white gradient
 - [ ] Linedrawing optimization
 - [ ] Sidebar
 - [ ] Don't use jumptable in `view select`.
+- [ ] Check the interpolate function bitshift value on mac.

 ## Resources